Coretool/botmap/readme.md

   git clone http://github.com/coretool/botmap.git
   cd botmap
   sudo npm install -g
-  sudo ln -s /usr/bin/nodejs /usr/bin/node
+  sudo ln -s /usr/bin/nodejs /usr/bin/node # doesn't matter if it fails

 ## Note ##
 Only use this with permission of the targets owner !
 If you don't have his or her permission you will do something illegal !
 I am not responsible for what **you**